 with a growing digital practice.

-As well as mentoring artists through creative processes, Rhiannon also privately supports individuals and organisations to look carefully at the way in which they work with others, helping the industry to become more sustainable by addressing access and inclusion issues, and exploitative working practices in the sector.
+Rhiannon mentors artists through creative processes, and also privately supports individuals and organisations to look carefully at the way in which they work with others, helping the industry to become more sustainable by addressing access and inclusion issues, and exploitative working practices in the sector.
+Rhiannon was a founding member of the Artists Sounding Board at Battersea Arts Centre and served on it from 2015-2021.

 Teaching and facilitation